CEU-Economics-and-Business/ECBS-5147-Data-Engineering-2-Cloud-Computing/serverless.md

 ![scrapedemo1](Images/Serverless/cast.png)

 ### rvest
-- rvest is package that makes it easy to scrape data from html web pages, inspired by libraries like beautifulsoup (bs4).
+- rvest is a package that makes it easy to scrape data from html web pages, inspired by libraries like beautifulsoup (bs4).
 You can express complex operations as elegant pipelines composed of simple, easily understood pieces. rvest is built upon the xml2 package and also accept config from the httr package.
 For the most part, we only need rvest.
 However, we need httr if we want to add extra configurations.

 **Make sure you have this package installed**
 ```r